Relative homological algebra, Waldhausen $K$-theory, and quasi-Frobenius conditions: Absolute and relative quasi-Frobenius conditions.

 and condition (Cyl 1) in the definition of a cylinder functor requires that $I(f \coprod \id_{\pt})$ be an $F$-monomorphism as well.
 This completes one direction of the proof: $X \mapsto I(X\rightarrow \pt)$ is a relative cone functor.

-Now suppose we have a functor $J$ and natural transformation $e$ as in the definition of a relative cone functor in Def.~\ref{relative qf conditions}.
+Now suppose we have a functor $J$ and natural transformation $e$ as in the definition of a relative cone functor in Definition~\ref{relative qf conditions}.
 We claim that the functor sending any map $X\stackrel{f}{\longrightarrow} Y$ to the diagram

 where $\pi_Y$ is projection to $Y$, is a cylinder functor on $\mathcal{C}$ satisfying the cylinder axiom.
-We check Waldhausen's conditions from Def.~\ref{def of waldhausen cat}.
+We check Waldhausen's conditions from Definition~\ref{def of waldhausen cat}.
 Condition (Cyl 2) is immediate, and the cylinder axiom follows from the projection $J(X)\oplus Y \rightarrow \pt\oplus Y\cong Y$ being a direct sum of $E$-stable equivalences, hence itself an $E$-stable equivalence.